-All courses normally have final examinations that students must take.
-The instructor will announce at the beginning of the semester the course syllabus where course components and associated assessment criteria are clearly stated.
+Normally, all courses have final examinations that students must take.
+The instructor announces the course syllabus at the beginning of the semester where course components and associated assessment criteria are clearly stated.
 The course components and their allotted grades comply with the University policies.